Timor-Leste

 Economic empowerment

 Most women in Timor-Leste are excluded from the formal workforce and do not have the chance to earn a stable income.
 Our partner Covalima Community Centre (CCC) connects women with new ideas and markets for their produce, helping to create sustainable businesses and pursue collective action on women’s priorities and needs.
-CCC’s work to empower women leaders helps ensure women’s economic needs and priorities get heard when decisions on resource-distribution are being made at the village level.
+CCC’s work to empower women leaders and helps ensure women’s economic needs and priorities get heard when decisions on resource-distribution are being made at the village level.